CloudLabsAI-Azure/AVW-Arc-enabled-dataservices/Instructions/deploy-DataController.md

     ![](./media/17.png "Lab Environment")

-1. You can see the namespace and kubernetes cluster details on overview page.
+1. You can see the namespace and Kubernetes cluster details on overview page.

 1. Now search for the log analytics workspace in you azure portal and navigate to ```LoganalyticsWS-Direct``` workspace.

-1. Select **Agent managment** from the left side menu.
+1. Select **Agent management** from the left side menu.

     ![](./media/newws.png "Lab Environment")

-1. Now in the Agent managment window copy the value of **Workspace ID** and **Primary key** and save the values in a notepad for later use while creating the Azure arc data controller.
+1. Now in the Agent management window copy the value of **Workspace ID** and **Primary key** and save the values in a notepad for later use while creating the Azure arc data controller.

     ![](./media/newws2.png "Lab Environment")

-## Task 3: Deploy Azure Arc Data Controller from Azure Portal.
+## Task 3: Deploy Azure Arc Data Controller in directly connected mode using Azure Portal.

 1. From the Azure Portal, search for ```Azure arc data controller``` from the search box and then click on it.